 Telecommunications infrastructure and equipment refers to any hardware used for telecommunication purposes.
 It includes a wide range of communication technologies, from transmission lines and communication satellites to radios and answering machines.
 Examples of telecommunications equipment include switches, telecom towers, fiber-optic cables, routers, voice over internet protocol (VoIP), and smartphones.

-Ericsson, Cisco Systems, Fujitsu, Nokia, NEC Corporation and Qualcomm are the leading telecom equipment companies worldwide.
-Cisco Systems is the leading Ethernet switch vendor, with more than 50 percent of the market.
+Huawei, Cisco, Nokia, and Qualcomm rank as the leading telecom infrastructure companies worldwide.
+Cisco is the leading Ethernet switch vendor, with around 50 percent of the market.
 Ethernet switches are an important and profitable part of the industry, as they are an integral part of IT infrastructure.
-They are used to receive, process and transmit data between two devices connected by a physical layer.
-Together, the top 5 vendors of Ethernet switches generated more than 25 billion U.S. dollars in revenue in 2017.
-Cisco is also the main vendor of enterprise WLAN, accounting for 45 percent of the global market.
-HPE/Aruba, Arris/Ruckus, Ubiquiti and Huawei are also important vendors of enterprise WLAN worldwide.
+They are used to receive, process, and transmit data between two devices connected by a physical layer.
+Cisco is also the leading vendor of enterprise WLAN, accounting for around 40 percent of the global market.
+HPE/Aruba, Ubiquiti, and Huawei are also important vendors of enterprise WLAN worldwide.